fadushin/esp8266/micropython/uhttpd/README.md

 ### `uhttpd.Server`

-The `uhttpd.Server` is simply a container for helper instances.
+The `uhttpd.Server` is simply a container for HTTP Request Handlers.
 Its only job is to accept connections from clients, to read and parse HTTP headers, and to read the body of the request, if present.
 The server will the dispatch the request to the first handler that matches the path indicated in the HTTP request, and wait for a response.
 Once received, the response will be sent back to the caller.

 An instance of a `uhttpd.Server` is created using an ordered list of pairs, where the first element of the pair is a path prefix, and the second is a handler index.
 When an HTTP request is processed, the server will select the handler that corresponds with the first path prefix which is a prefix of the path in the HTTP request.